wsdl2phpgenerator/wsdl2phpgenerator/README.md

 ```
 #### `methodNames`

-A comma-separared list or array of service operations to generate.
-Will generate types that needs for selected operations.
-Service class will contains only selected operation.
+A comma-separated list or array of service operations to generate.
+This will only generate types that are needed for selected operations.
+The generated service class will only contain selected operation.

 ##### Example usage

-The following configuration will generates type for ReplaceRouteTableAssociation and RequestSpotInstances operation.
-Also Service class will be generated.
+The following configuration will generate operations and types for `ReplaceRouteTableAssociation` and `RequestSpotInstances` operations.

 ```php
 $generator = new \Wsdl2PhpGenerator\Generator();